edwarlkd/HackerRank-Exercise/README.md

 # HackerRank-Exercise

-These documents are my solution to HackerRank practices
+-These documents are my solution to HackerRank practices -Most codes are written in Java, C++, and even JavaScript